-- (1) Substance Use Disorder services will include utilization, in primary care clinics, of a valid and reliable tool approved by the STATE, for Screening and Brief Intervention (SBI) to identify unhealthy substance use, and to provide a brief intervention, when indicated. - (a) When patient screens are positive for substance abuse or dependence, the MCO agrees to require Screening Brief Intervention and/or Referral to Treatment (SBIRT) in primary care clinics.
-The MCO will require clinics to utilize valid and reliable tools, approved by the STATE, and resources to provide immediate treatment options, which may include pharmacotherapy options and/or referral to specialized treatment. - (b) Upon federal approval and notice by the STATE, if a screen result is positive for alcohol or substance misuse, the SBIRT establishes medical necessity and approval for an initial set of SUD services identified in Minnesota Statutes, §254B.05, subd.
-5. The initial set of services approved for an Enrollee whose screen result is positive may include any combination of up to four hours of individual or group SUD treatment, two hours of SUD treatment coordination, or two hours of SUD peer support services provided by a qualified individual according to chapter 245G, within the parameters of section 6.10; and for NEMT, section 6.1.33. - (c) The Enrollee must obtain an assessment in section 6.1.53.1(2) to be approved for additional treatment services.
+- (1) Substance Use Disorder services will include utilization within a primary care clinic, hospital, or other medical setting or school setting, of a valid and reliable tool approved by the STATE, for Screening and Brief Intervention (SBI) and Screening and Brief Intervention and/or Referral to Treatment (SBIRT) to identify unhealthy substance use, and to provide a brief intervention, when indicated. - (a) f a screen result is positive for substance use disorder the SBIRT establishes medical necessity and approval for an initial set of SUD services identified in Minnesota Statutes, §254B.05, subd.
+5. The initial set of services approved for an Enrollee whose screen result is positive may include any combination of up to four hours of individual or group SUD treatment, and two hours of SUD treatment coordination or two hours of SUD peer support services provided by a qualified individual according to chapter 245G, totaling six hours.
+Services shall be provided within the parameters of section 6.12 (Out of Network and Out of Service Area Care.) if relevant; and for associated NEMT, within the parameters of section 6.1.33.
+[Minnesota Statutes, §254A.03, subd.
+3, (c)] - (b) The Enrollee must obtain an assessment in section 6.1.53.3(2) to be approved for additional treatment services.
 [Minnesota Statutes, §254A.03, subd.
 3(c)] - (2) The MCO will require clinics to utilize valid and reliable tools, recommended by the STATE, and resources to provide immediate treatment options, which may include pharmacotherapy options and/or referral to specialized treatment.